 “The grass always seems greener on the other side.”
 It’s true in relationships, jobs, and ice cream purchases.
 Sure, mint chocolate chip is never going to disappoint, but how will you know what delights are held in the “Monster Mash,” “Dino Bubble Gum” or the “Witch Cake?”
 Like I said, sure we can sample, and make that poor minimum wage teenager work ten seconds more than they’d like to serve your caloric desires, but ultimately, it will only make the decision harder.
 Great, now you like all five you sampled and are left with the inevitably regrettable selection.
 Baskin Robbins is like 31 flavors of anxiety for me.

 Have you ever ordered ice cream with friends?
-I’ll bet you have always tried theirs (as long as you’re not a germ-freak, in which case you just push your desire to lick their cone into that realm of imaginary squirming germ land where most of your paranoia of the world resides in an anti-bacterial pool of faux cleanliness which prevents you from permanently locking your door, never to leave your immaculately polished living environment where no bacteria could ever dream of cultivating a home.
-Or, you just use your spoon, which, defying germ theory somehow makes it OK.)
+I’ll bet you have always tried theirs (as long as you’re not a germ-freak, in which case you just push your desire to lick their cone into that realm of imaginary squirming germ land where most of your paranoia of the world resides in an anti-bacterial pool of ruthless hygiene which helps you avoid permanently locking your door, never to leave your immaculately polished living environment where no bacterium could ever dream of cultivating a home.
+Or, you just use your spoon, which, defying germ theory somehow makes it OK).
 You want to try theirs to make you feel either better or worse about your decision, and it usually does the opposite for your friend.

 Eating ice cream out is not as enjoyable for me as it appears to be for most other people.
 I don’t have much of a sweet tooth and would get laughed out of birthday parties for rejecting cake with the feeble excuse, “I don’t like cake.”
 It wasn’t that I thought it tasted bad, most cakes just had so much sugar I could feel it grating upon my teeth like a mouthful of sweetened sand.
-So, I grew up and tolerate cake now, nevertheless insisting upon a cheerleader size, “small slice.”
+So, I grew up and learned to tolerate cake.
+Now, I insist upon a cheerleader size, “small slice.”

 To achieve the goal of living in the moment—not regretting the past and not feeling nervous about the future—I should stay out of the ice cream parlor, and just eat a Bomb Pop or a Neapolitan sandwich bar once in a while.